UO-CS-OER/CS210-text/_sources/03-Collections-Loops/03-01-Collections.md

 The [project for this week](https://github.com/UO-CS210/enrollment) asks you to produce a summary report from a class roster.
-It uses lists, dictionaries, and tuples, as well
+It uses lists, dictionaries, and tuples.
+The pattern above, using a `dict` to keep several counts of items in a list, is the key to counting the number of students in each major.